DIY Resin Alphabet Letters

 10. Let molds cure for 24 hours.
 If resin is sticky, let sit for another 24 hours.
 If it is still sticky, your measurements were likely off, and you will need to start again.

-11. Pop out of molds and use a low-abrasion nail file to smooth any rough edges on the back.
+11. Pop letters out of molds, and use a low-abrasion (fine or extra fine) nail file to smooth any rough edges on the back.
+Be careful not to scratch the flat, clear surface.

 Notes: If you use a matte mold, your letters will turn out matte and not clear.
 I learned the hard way and made 3 sets of numbers using 2 different molds before I figured it out!
 If you want them to be shiny and clear, be sure to use a shiny mold.